suhrig/arriba/README.md

 docker run --rm -t -v /path/to/references:/references arriba:latest download_references.sh
 ```

-Use the following docker command to run Arriba from the container.
+Use the following Docker command to run Arriba from the container.
 Replace `/path/to/` with the path to the respective input file.
-Leave the paths after the colons unmodified - these are the paths inside the docker container.
+Leave the paths after the colons unmodified - these are the paths inside the Docker container.

 ```
 docker run --rm -t \